kitao/pyxel/docs/README-abspath.md

 <img src="https://raw.githubusercontent.com/kitao/pyxel/main//docs/images/image_editor.gif">
 </a>

-By dragging and dropping an image file (png/gif/jpeg) onto the Image Editor screen, the image can be loaded into the currently selected image bank.
+Drag and drop an image file (PNG/GIF/JPEG) onto the Image Editor to load the image into the currently selected image bank.

 **Tilemap Editor**